University of Ottawa Award for Excellence in Research

-1.3 One award shall be given in every academic year in which appropriate candidates are nominated.
+1.4 The award shall be given to two recipients, one per stream, in every academic year in which appropriate candidates are nominated.

-The objective of the award is to focus attention on research at the University of Ottawa by recognizing annually a member of its teaching staff who has earned distinction for herself and for the University as a result of the importance and exceptional characteristics of her research work.
+The objective of the award is to focus attention on research at the University of Ottawa by recognizing annually two members of its teaching staff who have earned distinction for themselves and for the University as a result of the importance and exceptional characteristics of their research work.

 3. THE AWARD AND PUBLIC LECTURE

-3.1 The recipient of the award (the Researcher of the Year) shall receive an honorarium, as provided by the sponsoring organizations.
+3.1 The recipients of the award (the Researcher of the Year) shall receive an honorarium, of equal value, as provided by the sponsoring organizations.

 3.2 There will be a formal presentation of the award at the Reception for Excellence in Research that takes place every year in the fall and in which we pay tribute to all professors who have received important awards throughout the year.
-There will also be a promotional campaign to highlight the recipient’s contributions, his field of expertise and enhance the prestige of the Award for Excellence in Research.
+There will also be a promotional campaign to highlight the recipients’ contributions, their fields of expertise and enhance the prestige of the Award for Excellence in Research.

 4. RESEARCH AWARDS COMMITTEE

 Administration of the award and selection of recipients shall be the responsibility of the COMMITTEE FOR THE UNIVERSITY OF OTTAWA AWARD FOR EXCELLENCE IN RESEARCH (the Committee).
 The composition and terms of reference of the Committee shall be as set out herein.